xregistry/spec/message/spec.md

 concrete values and patterns for the `type`, `source`, and `subject` attributes of a CloudEvent.

-A definition group is a collection of message definitions that are related to each other in some application-specific way.
-For instance, a definition group can be used to group all events raised by a particular application module or by a particular role of an application protocol exchange pattern.
+A message group is a collection of message definitions that are related to each other in some application-specific way.
+For instance, a message group can be used to group all events raised by a particular application module or by a particular role of an application protocol exchange pattern.

-All message definitions MUST defined inside definition groups.
+All message definitions MUST defined inside message groups.

 ## Message Definition Registry Model

 The formal xRegistry extension model of the Message Definitions Registry resides in the [model.json](model.json) file.

 ### Message Definition Groups

-The Group (GROUP) name is `definitionGroups`.
-The type of a group is `definitionGroup`.
+The Group (GROUP) name is `messagegroups`.
+The type of a group is `messagegroup`.

-The following attributes are defined for the `definitionGroup` object in addition to the basic [attributes](../core/spec.md#attributes-and-extensions):
+The following attributes are defined for the `messagegroup` object in addition to the basic [attributes](../core/spec.md#attributes-and-extensions):

 #### `format` (Metadata format)